guspan-tanadi/guspan-tanadi.github.iold/_posts/2018-3-3-git-push-happen.md

 But to keep the git push from happening by SSH not HTTPS.
 Although there are saying that [HTTPS](https://help.github.com/articles/set-up-git) is recommended.

-To get SSH key not from Bash clip command, instead from Git GUI.
+To get SSH key not from Bash clip command, instead from Git GUI program.

 From the Git GUI > Help > Show SSH Key